lordteekay/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs remove all files that ends with ~ 102-tree create directories welcome/ welcome/to/ and welcome/to/school
-103-commas lists all files,directories and separated by commas
+103-commas lists all files,directories and separated by commas school.mgc created a magic file school and can be used with the command file to detect school data files